xihongyang1999/MGCN/README.md

 [![visitors][visitors-img]][adgc-url]

-An official source code for paper Interpolation-based Correlation Reduction Network for Semi-Supervised Graph Learning.
+An official source code for paper Mixed Graph Contrastive Network for Semi-Supervised Node Classification.
 Any communications or issues are welcomed.
 Please contact xihong_edu@163.com.
 If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 -------------

 ### Overview

 <p align = "justify">
- Illustration of Interpolation-based Correlation Reduction Network for Semi-Supervised Graph Learning (ICRN) mechanism.
+ Illustration of Mixed Graph Contrastive Network for Semi-Supervised Node Classification (MGCN) mechanism.
 </p>
 <div  align="center">
     <img src="./assets/overall.png" width=60%/>